yuvrajsssingh/SQL/001-databases.md

 # Databases

-Before we dive deep into SQL, let's quickly define what a database is.
+Before we dive deep into SQL, let's quickly define what a database is.nk

 The definition of databases from Wikipedia is: kk